trondham/check_openmanage/TEST.md

 If used together with the ``-b`` or ``--blacklist`` command line option, the two blacklists from the config file and command line are merged together.

-For more information about blacklisting, including syntax, see `blacklisting`_.

 #####Timeout